Millie Chapman

 Social-ecological Systems | Data Science | Conservation Policy

-I’ll be starting as a tenure track assistant professor of Environmental Policy at ETH Zürich in the Department of Environmental Systems Science in July 2025!
-In the meantime, I’m a visiting faculty researcher at Google Research, a research fellow at the National Center for Ecological Analysis and Synthesis (NCEAS) and a core team member at Climate Change AI (CCAI).
+Prior to joining ETH, I was a visiting faculty researcher at Google Research, a research fellow at the National Center for Ecological Analysis and Synthesis (NCEAS) and a core team member at Climate Change AI (CCAI).
 I received my PhD from the University of California Berkeley in the department of Environmental Science, Policy, and Management (ESPM).

 Read More →